Durhamster/TweetScraper/README.md

 ![Python Version](https://img.shields.io/pypi/pyversions/pandas?style=for-the-badge)
 ![License](https://img.shields.io/github/license/Durhamster/TweetScraper?style=for-the-badge)

+A script using the Twitter API to do the following:

+1. Scrape a single account
-A tool to scrape tweets from a single handle or a list of handles.
+2. Scrape a list of accounts
+3. Get the follower count for a list of accounts
+4. Check a list of handles to see if any are suspended, private, or incorrect.

+All tweets and follower counts are saved to a formatted excel file.

 Please note that this only scrapes up to the 500 recent tweets.

-You can also check a list of handles before scraping them to see if any are are suspended, private, or incorrect.

-All tweets are saved to a formatted excel file.
+This can be changed in the script itself.

 # Installation